 Shoulders may also be unstable but not sublux or dislocate.
 This form of shoulder instability is much more subtle and may only present a problem when playing particular sports that put a lot of strain on the shoulder such as throwing sports or swimming.
 Once again, physiotherapy involving strengthening and also myofascial release are useful in returning your shoulder to full function.
 If you are having problems with shoulder instability, book an appointment with e-physiotherapy Edinburgh.

 Lateral or medial epicondylitis (tennis and golfer’s elbow respectively) are generally caused by an increase in intensity or frequency of movements that use wrist and elbow.
 Often excessive mouse and keyboard use can initiate the problem and a full workstation assessment is needed to optimise the layout of your desk.
 An increase in racquet sports or gym training can also start epicondylitis.
 Generally there is pain over the inside or outside of the elbow and along the forearm, which is made worse with extending or flexing the wrist under load.
 To resolve epicondylitis, you will need to rest from the activity that is aggravating the problem, or modify it to reduce the load on the forearm muscles.
-Deep tissue massage, myofascial release, dry needling, stretches and strengthening exercises are the treatments most commonly used.
+Deep tissue massage, myofascial release, dry needling, extracorporeal shock wave therapy (ESWT), stretches and strengthening exercises are the treatments most commonly used.
 Your GP may also be able to inject the painful area with cortisone to help reduce the pain.
 This works well in conjunction with physiotherapy.
 Returning to the activities that aggravate the problem needs to be gradual or the symptoms can start again.
 If you are having problems with tennis or golfers elbow, book an appointment with e-physiotherapy Edinburgh.

 Voice disorders can be caused by tension in the muscles above, below or on the larynx.
 Overuse of the voice by singers or people who use their voice for long periods, such as teachers, salespersons or customer service agents, can cause imbalance in these muscles leading to hoarseness, loss of vocal range, pain or breathing difficulties.
-Manual physiotherapy can help to improve vocal quality and range, reduce pain and ease breathing difficulties.
-There can be other causes of vocal problems, so it is important to get this checked with a ear nose and throat specialist or speech and language therapist to exclude these.
-If you have problems with your voice, book an appointment with e-physiotherapy Edinburgh.
+Manual physiotherapy, often called laryngeal massage or vocal massage, can help to improve vocal quality and range, reduce pain and ease breathing difficulties.

 Wrist pain can occur from excessive mouse and keyboard work or with sports such as golf or racquet sports.
 The common problems are tendinopathy (tendinitis) and reduced movement in the small bones of the wrist (carpal bones).
 It is important to remember that wrist pain can often be referred from your neck or shoulder.
 For this reason your first physiotherapy assessment will assess these areas as well as the wrist.
 If treatment of the wrist is required it will usually involve mobilising the carpal bones and myofascial release or deep tissue massage of muscles and tendons.
 Resting from activities that aggravate the problem is usually necessary and if the problem is from mouse or keyboard work, a full workstation assessment will be needed.
 If you need treatment for your wrist problem, book an appointment with e-physiotherapy Edinburgh.